JuborajSujon/PH-Module-Exercise/Milestone 7/Module 41/Module 41.md

 ## 41-3: - Create and Load Fake data, chaptgpt json, online api

+There are many ways to do this make backend data

+1. Client side data - When you need to load data from server but you backend data yet not ready then --

+- You can use fake data

+2. API

+- make an array of object inside the project function and load it
+- make by json data by json generator and create json file in your project
+- make by json data by chatgpt and create json file in your project
+- make by json data using github repository
+- Free open api - github repo/public api
+- Free mock api - Beeceptor

+3. Swagger

+- make by json data

+4. Actual data

 ## 41-4: - (Recap) Load Bottles Data and show in grid layout

 ## 41-5: - (Recap) Create Shopping Cart to handle Event with parameters